-Last week, I woke up entirely overwhelmed about my writing to-do list and decided to follow my latest productivity Fight Ridiculousness with Some Ridiculousness of Your Own .
+Last week, I woke up entirely overwhelmed about my writing to-do list and decided to follow my latest productivity weapon: Fighting Ridiculousness with Some Ridiculousness of My Own .

 It’s something I’ve gravitated to before, but abandoned in the name of ‘setting achievable, measurable goals’ like many sources tell us to do.
 As we should.
 Sometimes.